Predictive Analysis – What it is?

 Analyze the data – Use the correct model

-Predictive analytics encompasses a variety of statistical techniques from traditional methods e.g. data mining, statistics to advance methods like machine learning, the artificial intelligence which analyzes current and historical data to put a numerical value on the likelihood of a scenario.
+Predictive analytics encompasses a variety of statistical techniques from traditional methods e.g. data mining, statistics to advance methods like machine learning, artificial intelligence which analyze current and historical data to put a numerical value on the likelihood of a scenario.
 Traditional methods are normally used where the number of variables is manageable.
 AI/Machine Learning is used to tackle the situations where there are a large number of variables to be managed.
-Over the ages computing power of organization has increased multifold which has led to the focus on machine learning and artificial intelligence.
+Over the ages computing power of the organization has increased multi-fold which has led to the focus on machine learning and artificial intelligence.

 - Regression Techniques: Regression is a mathematical technique used to estimate the cause and effect relationship among variables.

-In business, key performance indicators (KPIs) are the measure of business and regression techniques could be used to establish the relationship between KPI and variables e.g. economic parameters or internal parameter.
-Normally 2 types of regression which are used to find the probability of occurrence of an event.
+In business, key performance indicators (KPIs) are the measure of business and regression techniques could be used to establish the relationship between KPI and variables e.g. economic parameters or internal parameters.
+Normally 2 types of regression are used to find the probability of occurrence of an event.